jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl/gauss_shape.jpg" style="border:none;">
 </div>

+We normalize the features in the dataset to have zero mean and unit variance.

 $$
 z = \frac{x - \mu}{\sigma}
 $$

-Normalize the features in the dataset to have zero mean and unit variance.

-We normalize every pixels in an image independently.
-We compute the mean and variance at each pixel location for the whole training dataset.
-Therefore, for an image with NxN pixels, we compute NxN means and variances.
+For image, we normalize every pixels independently.
+We compute a mean and variance at each pixel location for the whole training dataset.
+Therefore, for an image with NxN pixels, we use NxN means and variances to normalize the image.

 $$
 z_{ij} = \frac{x_{ij} - \mu_{ij}}{\sigma{ij}}